How to Apply?

 NOTE: The financial options that have been presented have no affiliation with New Image College and are listed for information only.
 Please read carefully the full text (and the fine print) of any contract in which you engage and be sure you understand it before you sign it.
 New Image College is not responsible for terms and conditions imposed by third-party services.

-- If the institution receives tuition from the student, or a person on behalf of the student, the institution will refund the student, or the person who paid on behalf of the student, the tuition that was paid in relation to the program in which the student is enrolled if:
+- If New Image College receives tuition from the student, or a person on behalf of the student, the institution will refund the student, or the person who paid on behalf of the student, the tuition that was paid in relation to the program in which the student is enrolled if:

 - the student, or the student’s parent or legal guardian, signs the student enrolment contract seven days or less before the contract start date and the institution receives a notice of withdrawal from the student between the date the student, or the student’s parent or legal guardian, signed the student enrolment contract and the contract start date; or